quasis/optimality/readme.txt

 It hasn't been tested on _multisites_ yet.
 So if you own a multisite some features might work not as advertised.

 == Installation ==
-1. Upload plugin folder to the \'/wp-content/plugins/\' directory,
+1. Upload plugin folder to the '/wp-content/plugins/' directory,
-2. Activate the plugin through the \'Plugins\' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Select the desired options on the Settings page of the plugin.

 == Changelog ==